GIScience/ohsome-api/docs/source/reference.rst

    Timebins: [===][===][===][===]
    Bins:       1    2    3    4
-   Each bin contains all OSM data for its temporal duration
+   Each bin contains all OSM data for its temporal duration Number of bins are restricted to a maximum of 10000.

 .. list-table::
    :header-rows: 1